 They rarely accept out-of-date technology, damaged items or toys.
 When in doubt, call ahead and ask if a shop will accept your item.

 If you can't pay off your loan, a pawnshop will keep your item — and sell it.

-The U.S. has close to 12,000 pawnshops, and if you're shopping around for one, you might check for membership in the National Pawnbrokers Association, or NPA.
+The U.S. has over 13,000 pawnshops, and if you're shopping around for one, you might check for membership in the National Pawnbrokers Association, or NPA.
 The trade group has adopted best practices and a code of ethics, to keep the industry professional and reputable.

 Pawnshop loans are small, averaging $150, according to the NPA.
 If you need a modest short-term loan and you don’t want a lender to perform a credit check, a pawnshop loan might work for you.

 - You take a valuable item you own to a pawnshop.

 - The staff will assess the item’s current condition and potential resale value to determine how much it's worth.

 - The shop may offer you a loan of about 25% to 65% of the item’s resale value.

 - If you accept the loan, you're given the cash and a pawn ticket.
 Hold onto the ticket — don't lose it.
 You'll need to present it to the shop to get your item back.

 - You should return to the shop within the agreed-upon time frame, usually within 30 days or a few months, to pick up the item.
 You’ll pay off the loan, plus the interest and fees.
 Those charges can vary by state; some states have placed caps on pawnshop interest.